jdaw1/placemat/Documentation/introduction_first_placemat.md

 This PostScript program creates all the paperwork useful for managing such tastings, large or small.
 Many examples from previous tastings are at [jdawiseman.com/placemats_list.html](http://www.jdawiseman.com/placemats_list.html).

-It is a program written wholly in [PostScript](http://en.wikipedia.org/wiki/PostScript), and does not hide that.
+[The program](../PostScript/placemat.ps) does not hide its being written wholly in PostScript ([wikipedia](http://en.wikipedia.org/wiki/PostScript), [Adobe&nbsp;&#7448;&#671;&#640;&#7437;](http://www.adobe.com/content/dam/acom/en/devnet/actionscript/articles/PLRM.pdf)).
-It consists of a single long text file, with user-chosen parameters at the top, and PostScript code underneath.
+The program consists of a single long text file, with user-chosen parameters defined at the top, underneath which are many lines of code to make the pages.
-Those user-chosen parameters are written in Postscript, in PostScript syntax.
+Those user-chosen parameters are written in Postscript, in PostScript syntax, optionally with embedded PostScript code.

 Nonetheless, placemats can be and have been made by those with no programming expertise.
+You can too.

 ## First placemat: advice for beginners